 Finding a Golden Retriever

-If you’re hoping to buy a golden retriever, be sure to work with a responsible breeder rather than a puppy mill.
+If you’re hoping to buy a golden retriever, be sure to work with reputable breeders rather than puppy mills.

 Rather than buy a puppy, consider getting a dog from a golden retriever rescue such as PawMaw, GRREAT: Golden Retriever Rescue, Education, and Training, or Golden Retriever Rescue Resource.
 You also can search for goldens on PetFinder.com.